Pepsit36/SummernoteBundle/README.md

 Minimal Configuration
 ---------------------
-You must to execute a update of your database for add image's entity.
+You must to execute a update of your database to add images' entity.
 ```command
 doctrine:schema:update --force
 ```